Foil Crafting: How to Make Foiled Paper Crafts

 IF YOU’RE A VISUAL LEARNER, SCROLL DOWN FOR A 3 MINUTE VIDEO TUTORIAL

 Love pretty, parties, crafts and free?
-All that I ask is that you don’t be a stranger and CLICK HERE to follow me on INSTAGRAM or join the facebook group.
+All that I ask is that you don’t be a stranger and CLICK HERE to follow me on INSTAGRAM or subscribe to my YOUTUBE channel.
 If you think your friends might like it, share the link to the post and pin the image below.
-Do that, and you can expect tons more freebies, tutorials and recommendations!
+Do that, and you can expect tons more freebies, tutorials, party inspiration, recipes and recommendations!